 You can do your Canada visa application online which is much better than some visa applications!

-The new process for the 2019 Working Holiday Visa
+New processes for the 2020 Working Holiday Visa

 This new stage can be a bit of a pain as it may involve travelling to another city since there currently aren’t many places you can get your biometrics done.